Shooting Hydrocodone, Lortabs or Vicodin Dangers and Side Effects

 How Does Hydrocodone Work?

-Hydrocodone is an opioid receptor activator (or “agonist”).
-When hydrocodone binds to the opioid receptor, it decreases the release of neurotransmitters that have a role in pain sensation.
+Hydrocodone is an opioid receptor activator – what’s known as an opioid agonist.
+When hydrocodone binds to the opioid receptor, it results in a chain of events that ultimately modifies an individuals perceived pain level.

 There are a few different types of opioid receptors in the body, including: